About St. Louis

 Visitors and residents find plenty to enjoy, with a wide array of dining, music, cultural events, and outdoor and sporting activities.

-- Forest Park, one of the nation’s largest urban parks (500 acres larger than Central Park) - literally across the street from Washington University
+- Forest Park, one of the nation’s largest urban parks (500 acres larger than Central Park) is literally across the street from Washington University

 - 120 miles of paved bikeways